BerendPronk/minor-funda-ss/README.md

 $ npm install
 ```

-When the progress bar is entirely filled will mean that the installation of the packages was successful.
+When the progress bar is entirely filled, it means that the installation of the packages was successful.
 You can now start the application by setting up the server.
-The app will be server on http://localhost:2000.
+The app will be served on http://localhost:2000.

 ```shell
 $ nodemon server